rhvrabec/evo-demos/Demos2015/cordova-live-reload/README.md

 If you are new to Cordova, here is how to build this app:

-* Install Cordova using the (Evothings Cordova step-by-step guides)[http://evothings.com/doc/build/build-overview.html].
+* Install Cordova using the [Evothings Cordova step-by-step guides](http://evothings.com/doc/build/build-overview.html).

 * Get the files for the app from GitHub.